 Are all physiotherapists able to help with pelvic floor problems?

-How are you caring for people at alert Level 4?
+How are you caring for people during the Covid-19 pandemic?

 – Screening for symptoms

 – Physical distancing